zanybeyondart/ReadMeEditor/README.md

 You can find textures online from websites such as [itch.io](https://www.itch.io), you can download textures that you like and then use softwares such as Photoshop or [Photopea](https://www.photopea.com/) (Free and Online alternative for Photoshop) to edit your textures

-Ideally we would be going for creating PNGs so that we can use convert them to XPM later on and use in our game
+Ideally, we would be going for creating PNGs so that we can convert them to XPM later on and use them in our game

 #### Make sure your texture size does not have white spaces: